codexetreme/setup_and_guides/guides/git.md

 `ssh -T git@github.com`
 `ssh -T git@gitlab.com`

-sometimes keys may not be added to ssh agent, if so then do
+sometimes keys may not be added to ssh agent (your push will fail saying no access rights to repo), if so then do

 `eval "$(ssh-agent -s)" `
 `ssh-add ~/.ssh/<keyname>` (just the keyname, not <keyname>.pub)